Patrick Branco

 Patrick Pihana Branco (born April 28, 1987) is an American lawmaker and a member of the Democratic Party who served as the State Representative for District 50 (Kailua and Kāne‘ohe Bay) on the island of Oʻahu.
-He was elected in November 2020.
+He was elected in November 2020 and served until the end of his term in November 2022.

 Prior to his time in the Hawaiʻi State House of Representatives, Branco worked as a U.S. Diplomat in Colombia, Pakistan, Venezuela and Washington, D.C.
 He entered the U.S. Foreign Service through the Congressman Charles B. Rangel Graduate Fellowship program.
 He was the first Rangel Fellow from Hawaiʻi and the first Native Hawaiian selected for the program.

 Early life

 Born and raised in Kailua, Hawai‘i, Branco graduated from Kamehameha Schools in 2005 and then from Hawai‘i Pacific University, where he received a BA in International Relations and Political Science.
 Branco received a full scholarship as a Presidential Scholar and served as Student Body President.
 Additionally, Branco received a Work and Study Fellowship from Sogang University in Seoul, where he studied Korean language and completed a fellowship at LG Electronics Legal Foreign Affairs.
 He then studied at Johns Hopkins University School of Advanced International Studies, graduating with a Master's of International Relations focusing on International Economics and Korea Studies.

 Branco has described his grandmother as a major influence in his life.